 Centerville is a medium-sized city located in the state of Ohio.
 With a population of 23,703 people and nine constituent neighborhoods, Centerville is the 65th largest community in Ohio.

-Centerville is a decidedly white-collar city, with fully 89.13% of the workforce employed in white-collar jobs, well above the national average.
+Centerville is a decidedly white-collar city, with fully 87.34% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Centerville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Centerville who work in office and administrative support (13.43%), sales jobs (13.39%), and management occupations (12.39%).
+There are especially a lot of people living in Centerville who work in sales jobs (15.25%), management occupations (12.35%), and office and administrative support (8.26%).

 Also of interest is that Centerville has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Centerville is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Langs. of India.